 Save the Children – Mozambique

 Our three-day workshop covered basic video production and editing as well as training on content dissemination using cordless projectors.
 As part of the experiential learning component, participants visited a rural school in Gaza province, supported by Save the Children, to practice creating their own videos.
-That content was used during the experiential editing process as the participants learned how to integrate video into their work on the Literacy Boost Project.
+That content was then used during the training's editing process as the participants learned how to integrate video into their work for the Literacy Boost Project.